Shahbaz confirms returning to Pakistan before budget session

 Speaking to The News here, the Leader of the Opposition in National Assembly laughed off rumours that he has escaped from Pakistan and will not be returning.
 When asked by this correspondent about his return date, Shahbaz Sharif confirmed that he will be back in Pakistan in a matter of days.
 “I can confirm that I will be back in Pakistan before the budget session.
 I have a few medical check-ups to attend to in the next few days and I will be returning to Pakistan after that.
 It could be much sooner than the budget session, subject to clearance from the doctors.”

 Separately, The News has learnt that Shahbaz Sharif has appointment with a West London cancer specialist on 8th of May and then another appointment on 14th of May.
-It is likely that he may be suggested a few more tests after which he will be returning to Pakistan.
+Its likely that he may be suggested a few more tests after which he will be returning to Pakistan.

-Fake news have made rounds in the last two weeks on social media that Sharif may not be returning to Pakistan and while several PML-N leaders – including Shahid Khaqan Abbasi and Khawaja Asif – have confirmed that Shahbaz Sharif will be returning; it is for the first time that Sharif himself has confirmed his return date, putting to rest all rumours.
+Fake news have made rounds in the last two weeks on social media that Sharif may not be returning to Pakistan and while several PML-N leaders – including Shahid Khaqan Abbasi and Khawaja Asif – have confirmed that Shahbaz Sharif will be returning, its for the first time that Sharif himself has confirmed his return date, putting to rest all rumours.

 Speaking to The News here, the Leader of the Opposition in National Assembly laughed off rumours that he has escaped from Pakistan and will not be returning.
 When asked by this correspondent about his return date, Shahbaz Sharif confirmed that he will be back in Pakistan in a matter of days.
 “I can confirm that I will be back in Pakistan before the budget session.
 I have a few medical check-ups to attend to in the next few days and I will be returning to Pakistan after that.
 It could be much sooner than the budget session, subject to clearance from the doctors.”

 Separately, The News has learnt that Shahbaz Sharif has appointment with a West London cancer specialist on 8th of May and then another appointment on 14th of May.
-It is likely that he may be suggested a few more tests after which he will be returning to Pakistan.
+Its likely that he may be suggested a few more tests after which he will be returning to Pakistan.

-Fake news have made rounds in the last two weeks on social media that Sharif may not be returning to Pakistan and while several PML-N leaders – including Shahid Khaqan Abbasi and Khawaja Asif – have confirmed that Shahbaz Sharif will be returning; it is for the first time that Sharif himself has confirmed his return date, putting to rest all rumours.
+Fake news have made rounds in the last two weeks on social media that Sharif may not be returning to Pakistan and while several PML-N leaders – including Shahid Khaqan Abbasi and Khawaja Asif – have confirmed that Shahbaz Sharif will be returning, its for the first time that Sharif himself has confirmed his return date, putting to rest all rumours.